sueswe/get-a-working-day/README.md

 ## Topic:

-This code takes a date, adds an offset and is calculating, of the result is a workingday or not a holiday.
+This code takes a date, adds an offset and is calculating if the result is a workingday **and** not a holiday.
-If not, it returns the next available workingday.
+If not, it hopefully returns the next available workingday.

 ## Usage: